Sign up to receive email updates.

 All fields required.

-In his fourth term as U.S. Representative for Georgia’s Fourth Congressional District, which includes parts of DeKalb, Rockdale, Gwinnett and Newton counties, Congressman Hank Johnson has distinguished himself as a substantive, hard-working legislator who delivers results.
+Now in his fifth term in the U.S. House of Representatives from Georgia’s Fourth Congressional District – which encompasses parts of DeKalb, Gwinnett and Newton counties and all of Rockdale County – Congressman Hank Johnson has distinguished himself as a substantive, effective lawmaker and a leading national progressive voice.

-Rep. Johnson is married to Attorney Mereda Davis Johnson and has two adult children.
+Rep. Johnson is married to DeKalb County Commissioner Mereda Davis Johnson and has two adult children.